-2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
+A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.

-New Directors are provided with a formal letter of appointment and induction pack which contains information regarding:
+Directors joining the Rex Board are provided with a formal letter of appointment and induction pack which contains information regarding:

-- the expected time commitments, rights, duties and responsibilities of Directors; - the role of Board Committees; and - material relevant to the Company's strategy, operations, investments and governance structures.
+- the expected time commitments, rights, duties and responsibilities of Directors - the role of Board Committees - material relevant to the Company's strategy, operations, investments and governance structures.